EUDAT-B2STAGE/http-api/docs/deploy/modes.md

 There are two main modes to work with the HTTP-API server developed with `rapydo`.

-The main one - called `debug` - is for developers: you are expected to test, debug and develop new code.
-The other options is mode `production`, suited for deploying your server in a real use case scenario on top of your already running `B2SAFE` instance.
+The main one - called `development` - is for developers: you are expected to test, debug and develop new code.
+The other options is `production`, suited for deploying your server in a real use case scenario on top of your already running `B2SAFE` instance.

-## debug mode ##
+## development mode ##

 NOTE: follow this paragraph only if you plan to develop new features on the HTTP API.